rklymentiev/py-for-neuro/chapters/chapter5.md

 "malignant\nmalignant\nbenign\nmalignant\nmalignant\nbenign\nbenign\nbenign"
 ```

 And that is clearly not the way we would like to see it.
 We can use `.readlines()` method which will return the list with the strings from each file line.
-The only problem that all values have the new line sign `"\n"` at the end (for example `"malignant\n"`).
+The only problem that all values have the new line sign `"\n"` at the end (`['malignant\n', 'malignant\n', 'benign\n', 'malignant\n', 'malignant\n', 'benign\n', 'benign\n', 'benign\n']`).
 Can you fix it?